junlong4321/tp/docs/UserGuide.md

 Other examples:
 *  `find-class CS2100 lab`\
 `edit-lesson c\1 l\1 d\TUESDAY st\10:00 et\12:00 v\COM2 #02-02`\
-Edits the 1st lesson of the CS2100 lab.
+Edits the 1st lesson of `CS2100 lab`.
 The lesson will now be held on Tuesdays, 10:00AM to 12:00PM at COM2 #02-02.

 #### Deleting a lesson : `delete-lesson`